 Sign up link with 15K managed for free: Wealthfront

-Wealthfront is an automated investment service firm that builds and manages personalized, globally-diversified investment portfolios.
-It provides data-driven, actionable recommendations to improve net-of-fee, after-tax, risk-adjusted returns.
+Wealthfront is the only robo advisor who offers both investment management and financial planning.
+Clients receive a personalized, globally-diversified investment portfolio that is managed for them when they open an account.
+Wealthfront provides data-driven, actionable recommendations to improve net-of-fee, after-tax, risk-adjusted returns.
 With an annual advisory fee of 0.25%, users can monitor their real-time investment performance, review recent transactions, receive financial advice, and manage their deposits.

 Comprehensive Wealthfront review here.

 Given private companies generally raise new money avery 18-24 months, it would come as no surprise if Wealthfront raises a new round of equity or debt round in 2017.